Royal intermarriage: Inbreeding

-Over time, because of the relatively limited number of potential consorts, the gene pool of many ruling families grew progressively smaller, until all European royalty was related.
-This also resulted in many being descended from a certain person through many lines of descent, such as the numerous European royalty descended from Queen Victoria of the United Kingdom or King Christian IX of Denmark.
-As a result, royal intermarriages became consanguine marriages, which lead to both new health issues arising and existing ones being compounded.
+Over time in Europe, because of the relatively limited number of potential consorts, the gene pool of many ruling families grew progressively smaller, until all royalty was related.
+This also resulted in many being descended from a certain person through many lines of descent, such as the numerous European royalty descended from Queen Victoria and/or King Christian IX.

 Examples of incestuous marriages and the impact of inbreeding on royal families include: